10 Best Whey Protein Supplements Reviewed

 It’s also been strongly linked to allergy relief and to weight loss, as it acts as an appetite suppressant.
-Simply put, provided you don’t have a medical or ethical reason not to take whey, adding whey to your diet is almost assuredly a great way to elevate your production in the gym, and the only real problem at that point is deciding what kind of whey you’ll settle on.
+Simply put, provided you don’t have a medical or ethical reason not to take whey protein, adding whey to your diet is almost assuredly a great way to elevate your production in the gym, and the only real problem at that point is deciding what kind of whey you’ll settle on.

-So what is whey protein?
-Whey is a watery extract from milk products that are high in quality protein that is dependent on amino acids.
+Whey protein is a watery extract from milk products that are high in quality protein that is dependent on amino acids.
 These essential amino acids are indispensable when it comes to stimulating muscle protein recovery after intense workouts.

 What Are The Different Forms?

 For those who are new to the topic, Whey Protein comes in a variety of forms, but the most notable are whey protein concentrates, and whey protein isolates.
 Besides a general difference in texture, and ability to dissolve, the biggest difference between the two main forms of whey is the percentage of calories that come from the protein itself.

 Hydrolysates are proteins that have been subjected to the process of hydrolysis and thus broken down into small chains known as peptides, and individual amino acids.
 These are just as potent as isolates, and because they are denatured they are often found in products such as infant formulas, sports nutrition drinks, and medical nutrition products.

 Selecting the Right Kind

 Abbott Nutrition senior research scientist and dietitian Steve Hertzler, Ph.D. recently said in a study that people spend too much time worrying about these details, and that provided you have a healthy intestinal system, such considerations are of little importance.
 Instead, we ought to focus on consuming between 15 to 45 grams of protein every 3-4 hours as our lifestyle and exercise regimen requires.

-Speaking of lifestyle, you’ve got to take yours into account when selecting the right whey protein, and you’ve got to be realistic in your expectations if you’re currently on a specialty diet.
+Speaking of lifestyle, you’ve got to take yours into account when selecting the right whey protein and be realistic in your expectations if you’re currently on a specialty diet.
 All natural selections are going to be inherently less potent than other solutions for obvious reasons, but they may have just as much in the way of amino acids as their less natural counterparts.

-Q: What’s the difference between Whey protein and Casein protein?
+q: What’s the difference between Whey protein and Casein protein?

 The main difference between the two is the rate of digestion.
 Casein is more commonly referred to as a “slow” protein because it is digested slower and the release of amino acids is more gradual, whereas whey is a faster-digesting protein that releases its amino acids in a more rapid manner making it a much more suitable as a post workout form of nourishment.

-Q: What are some of the lesser known benefits of Whey Protein Supplements?
+q: What are some of the lesser known benefits of Whey Protein Supplements?

 Additionally, it has also been linked to being able to maintain skeletal mass in later life, regulating appetite, acting as a way to regulate and maintain proper blood sugar levels, and also as a way of promoting weight loss through control of short-term food intake.

-Q: What are the side effects of Whey protein supplements?
+q: What are the side effects of Whey protein supplements?

 Whey protein supplements have been linked to side effects as small as excessive thirst, drowsiness, and headaches to more concerning issues such as intestinal symptoms (bowel movement problems, cramps, acid reflux etc.), kidney dysfunction, atypical heart rhythms, and changes in cholesterol.

 I’d like to point out that these reactions to whey are dependent on you as a person, so before you begin taking ANY supplement you should consult your physician in order to decide whether or not its right for you.

-Q: Why might I consider not using whey protein supplements?
+q: Why might I consider not using whey protein supplements?

-There are plenty of studies that argue the negative effects of whey, and chief among them is how your body alters its own microbiota once you get into a consistent whey protein regimen.
+There are plenty of studies that argue the negative effects of whey protein, and chief among them is how your body alters its own microbiota once you get into a consistent whey protein regimen.
 You might have heard the horror stories of people experiencing extreme gas, or even worse, extreme diarrhea after a prolonged period of time using whey protein.

-Another side effect that ought to be concerning is the fact that whey can play a hand in the onset or aggravation of acne vulgaris.
+Another side effect that ought to be concerning is the fact that they can play a hand in the onset or aggravation of acne vulgaris.
 In case you were wondering, this is a particularly nasty form of acne that develops due to a buildup of dead, or oily skin.
 While this isn’t necessarily a health issue per se, in the very least it’ll potentially affect your self-image.

-The nice thing about whey is that by using the supplements correctly (i.e. instead of just putting them in water and drinking them straight, try putting them in a smoothie where natural proteins are present), and maintaining a proper diet that includes probiotics you can avoid the majority of the negative side effects.
+The nice thing about the whey protein is that by using the supplements correctly (i.e. instead of just putting them in water and drinking them straight, try putting them in a smoothie where natural proteins are present), and maintaining a proper diet that includes probiotics you can avoid the majority of the negative side effects.